 ‘The Bell’ by Ralph Waldo Emerson is a four stanza poem that is separated into sets of four lines, or quatrains.
-Emerson has chosen to conform his text to rhyming pattern of abab cdcd efef ghig.
-The only moment where the alternating rhyming scheme changes is in the second to last pair of rhyming lines.
+Emerson has chosen to conform his text to the rhyming pattern of abab cdcd efef ghig.
+The only moment where the alternating rhyming scheme changes are in the second to last pair of rhyming lines.
 These last lines are very impactful in that their movement is mimicked in the text itself.
-The third and fourth lines flows fluidly together as the “wind…sweeps” the speaker’s “native shore.”
+The third and fourth lines flow fluidly together as the “wind…sweeps” the speaker’s “native shore.”

 Additionally, a reader will notice that unity is found within the length of the lines.
 The rhyming lines match almost exactly in length within their stanzas.
 This can be seen most prominently within the third stanza.
 There are also a large number of instances in which Emerson has chosen to repeat the starting word of a phrase.
 One can look to the first and second stanzas for the most noticeable examples.

 In the first stanza of this piece the speaker begins by telling one specific bell that it is “mellow.”
 This “iron” sounding instrument functions in a variety of different ways.
 It notifies one of birth, death, and “heaven or hell.”
 Life and time are marked by its chiming.